$303.71 per credit hour

-The University of Texas of the Permian Basin is now proud to offer our BSIT degree program 100% online.
+The University of Texas Permian Basin is now proud to offer our BSIT degree program 100% online.

 The field of industrial technology employs creative and technically proficient individuals who can help companies achieve profitable productivity.
 In this program, students will learn a variety of skills including the use of engineering and manufacturing technology to make production faster, simpler and more efficient.